-- 4.110 Externally applied insulation normally comprises an insulation layer with a weatherproof finish (render, brick slips, cladding panels).
-This approach is supported but needs very careful consideration because it can have a significant impact on the outward appearance of buildings, obscuring architectural detailing to ill effect and if not correctly installed, can create problems in its own right in relation to interior condensation and water ingress. - 4.111 Where it is proposed, designers should take care to ensure that the design integrity of the building is retained and or improved.
+- 4.123 Where external insulation is proposed, designers should take care to ensure that the design integrity of the building is retained and or improved.
 In most cases reproducing the colour palette, finishes and textures of the original architecture will generally be expected.
 Particular care must be taken with the treatments tall buildings given visual presence over their locality.
 New colours and treatments will generally be expected to reflect local distinctiveness (in accordance with Policy Q5) -buffs, creams and natural stone tones.
-See below.

-- 4.112 The main technical challenge for the application of external wall insulation to existing buildings is the avoidance of thermal bridging which can cause internal condensation.
+Particular care needs to be taken to avoid water ingress, and adequate ventilation is essential to prevent condensation. - 4.124 The main technical challenge for the application of external wall insulation to existing buildings is the avoidance of thermal bridging which can cause internal condensation.
 To avoid thermal bridging around window and doors the insulation should be continued around into the window and door reveals.
 This will reduce window and door sizes and in some cases may necessitate door and window replacement.
 It is similarly important that the detailing around pipe penetrations and openings in the insulation are fully weather tight to avoid thermal bridging.
 Where penetrations are unavoidable (vent extracts / intakes and utility supplies), appropriate weather tight detailing is also essential.
 External wall fixtures (rain water goods and waste water pipes) and obstructions (such as boundary walls and lean-to outbuildings) abutting the external property wall will also present a cold bridging risk.
 Fixtures should be removed for the application of the insulation and re-attached.
-Obstructions should be removed also but if reinstated a gap should be retained between them and the insulation. - 4.113 All external fixings (for rain water goods, satellite dishes, cables etc.) must be compatible with the insulation system and anchored firmly.
+Obstructions should be removed also but if reinstated a gap should be retained between them and the insulation. - 4.125 All external fixings (for rain water goods, satellite dishes, cables etc.) must be compatible with the insulation system and anchored firmly.
 If not there is a high likelihood that the fixing will fail and the fixture will come loose (water ingress can result if rainwater goods are loosened and holes / damage to the insulation will harm its performance).
-To minimise the risk of damage to the insulation by cables being snagged they should be tightly clipped at maximum 250mm intervals (horizontal runs) and 300mm (vertical runs). - 4.114 To avoid water ingress property roofs should be extended to project beyond the face of the external insulation by a minimum of 35-40mm.
-Rain water gutters should be adjusted accordingly. - 4.115 Given that the application of external insulation will naturally reduce the quantity of air infiltration into the property it is essential that adequate ventilation is provided to ensure that moisture laden air can leave the building; otherwise condensation, damp and mould growth will result.
+To minimise the risk of damage to the insulation by cables being snagged they should be tightly clipped at maximum 250mm intervals (horizontal runs) and 300mm (vertical runs). - 4.126 To avoid water ingress property roofs should be extended to project beyond the face of the external insulation by a minimum of 35-40mm.
+Rain water gutters should be adjusted accordingly. - 4.127 Given that the application of external insulation will naturally reduce the quantity of air infiltration into the property it is essential that adequate ventilation is provided to ensure that moisture laden air can leave the building; otherwise condensation, damp and mould growth will result.